 According to the obtained and analyzed data of the corpora of the study, Persian-speaking psychologists used more self-mentioning metadiscourse markers than that of English-speaking psychologists in their books, as showed in Figures 1 and 2 above.
 Persian-speaking psychologists used 833 self-mentioning metadiscourse markers in their books and their counterparts used 637 self-mentioning metadiscourse elements in their books.
 So, there was a significant difference in using self-mentioning metadiscourse markers in Persian and English psychology books.
-More particularly, in Persian-speaking context, the self-mentioning metadiscourse instance of '1' had the most repetition with 306 times frequency and the self-mentioning metadiscourse instance of 'us' had the fewest repetition with 37 times frequency.
+More particularly, in Persian-speaking context, the self-mentioning metadiscourse instance of 'I' had the most repetition with 306 times frequency and the self-mentioning metadiscourse instance of 'us' had the fewest repetition with 37 times frequency.
 The self-mentioning metadiscourse instances of 'my', 'me', 'we', and 'our' were in the second to fifth ranks with 213, 118, 95, and 64 times frequency orderly (Appendix I).
-In English-speaking context, the self-mentioning metadiscourse instance of 'we' had the most repetition with 218 times frequency and the self-mentioning metadiscourse instance of 'me' had the fewest repetition with 54 times frequency.
-The self-mentioning metadiscourse instances of 'our', 'us', '1', and 'mine' were in the second to fifth ranks with 124, 95, 81, and 61 times frequency respectively (Appendix I).
+In English-speaking context, the self-mentioning metadiscourse instance of 'us' had the self-mentioning metadiscourse instance of 'us' had the self-mentioning metadiscourse instances of 'us', 'me', 'we', and 'our' were in the second to fifth ranks with 213, 118, 95, and 64 times frequency orderly (Appendix I).
+In English-speaking context, the self-mentioning metadiscourse instance of 'us' had the fewest repetition with 54 times frequency.
+The self-mentioning metadiscourse instances of 'our', 'us', 'I', and 'mine' were in the second to fifth ranks with 124, 95, 81, and 61 times frequency respectively (Appendix I).